-The focus of our 200-hour training is deepening personal practice.
-We believe that the mark of an excellent teacher is a solid foundation of experience and that only once this is established, can one find their true voice as a teacher.
 There is no rule about when one is ready to teach and many graduates of our 200-hour program have gone on to teach right away.
-We offer a 300-hour program with a focus on teaching skills to follow directly from the 200-hour program.
 We believe that a minimum of 500 hours of training gives students the confidence and skills they need to be effective teachers.
 Most students continue with Octopus Garden to do a full 500 hours of training.

 What if I want to teach at Octopus Garden?

 All of our teachers are graduates of at least one of our yoga education training programs and all of our teachers have at least 500-hours of teacher training.
 If you are interested in teaching at Octopus Garden, the first step is building a relationship with us through practice and shared study.